augustusnaz/laravel-google-merchant-api/README.md

 ## Design Notes

 * Insert, List, Get, Delete methods always return a clone of the original instance if using the default asynchronous feature.
 This allows the then, otherwise, and catch callbacks of multiple requests to not override.
-These methods return a Guzzle response if set to sync mode.
+These methods return a Guzzle response if set to synchronous mode.
 * If the delete method is called and the resolved content ID is invalid, it returns without making any requests or throwing any errors.
-If the get method, it returns a list of products.
-A valid content ID follows the pattern *online:en:AU:1* i.e. `channel:contentLanguage:targetCountry:offerId`.
+If the get method, it returns a list of products or orders.
+* A valid product content ID follows the pattern *online:en:AU:1* i.e. `channel:contentLanguage:targetCountry:offerId`.
 This ID is of course auto generated; and the attributes, except for `offerId`, have default values.
 * Requests can take up to 2 hours before they reflect on Google Merchant Center.
+Patience!
 * Unlike the ProductApi or OrderApi classes, the events constructor may take a Model, array or callback.
 * Calling the `all` method on a `Product`, `Order` or any content class will resolve all mutated attributes. e.g. `$order['lineItems'][0]['shippingDetails']['deliverByDate']` returns a `Carbon`.